ROBMYERS1856/University-of-Minnesota-/U of MN CyberSEC - ELK Stack Project/ELK Stack Project.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because.

-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+  * One main advantage is Ansible is an open-source tool.
+  * Ansible uses a simple syntax written in YAML, called playbooks.
+  * Ansible lets you define your hosts (remote machines) and allows you to control them via SSH.
+  * Automation advantage vs manual configuration is time.
+That is why Ansible is such a usefull tool.
+  * Automation with Ansible also reduces the chance of errors and improves consistantcy

 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.

-- ...
+## Name the Playbook:
+    - name: Configure Elk VM with Docker
+      hosts: elk
+      remote_user: sysadmin
+      become: true
+      tasks:

+## Install Docker:
-- ...
+      - name: Install docker.io
+      apt:
+        update_cache: yes
+        force_apt_get: yes
+        name: docker.io
+        state: present

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.